 If you’re responsible for caring for an elderly loved one, caregiver support groups are a way for you and other caregivers to share your experiences, which can include information, insight, advice, or words of encouragement.
 Whether you’re an in-home caregiver, caring for someone with Alzheimer’s or another form of dementia, or have a family member in an assisted living community, each person in a caregiver support group can learn from others who face similar challenges

+It can be helpful to know you are not alone, learning about caregiver statistics can help you better understand the community of caregivers.
 If your loved one has Alzheimer’s, another form of dementia, or other memory-impairment illnesses, Memory People may be a helpful group to join.
 It was created by Alzheimer’s patient Rick Phelps as a way for dementia patients and caregivers to share their stories and find understanding.

 Dementia Caregivers Support Group also supports caregivers of those affected by Alzheimer’s and dementia.
 It seeks “to stimulate conversation and ensure all members a safe haven in posting personal feelings.”

 Created by the daughter and primary caregiver of an Alzheimer’s patient, this support group targets people caring for those with memory-impairment illnesses.
 It allows caregivers “to vent and support one another, and to break the silence that leaves so many caregivers feeling alone.”

 This chat group supports friends, family, and caregivers of Alzheimer’s and dementia patients.
 The members value brutal honesty and occasional humor during discussions.
 If you’re focused strictly on gaining information regarding memory care, this group may not be the right fit.